-But on a smart phone, which the majority of students now have, it may look like this:
+But on a smartphone, which the majority of students now have, it may look awful.

 It may look OK, but it is impossible to read, and almost impossible to use.
 In fact, the only way it can be used is by zooming in, which is fiddly and means that it is difficult to find your way around the site.
 Basically, students will get bored and not engage with the site, no matter how wonderful it is.

-However, the site would look much better, and be more user-friendly, if is displayed like this, and didn't require any zooming:
+However, the site would look much better, and be more user-friendly, if is displayed correctly, and didn't require any zooming.